-Third party designee.
-If you want to allow an employee of your business or an individual paid preparer to discuss your 2002 Form 940 with the IRS, check the "Yes" box in the "Third Party Designee" section of the return.
+Third Party Designee.
+If you want to allow any individual, corporation, firm, organization, or partnership to discuss your 2003 Form 940 with the IRS, check the "Yes" box in the "Third Party Designee" section of the return.
 Also, enter the name, phone number, and any five numbers the designee chooses as his or her personal identification number (PIN).
-The designation must specify an individual and may not refer to your payroll office or a tax preparation firm.
+The authorization applies only to the tax form upon which it appears.

-By checking the "Yes" box, you are authorizing the IRS to call the designated employee or paid preparer to answer any questions that may arise during the processing of your return.
+By checking the "Yes" box, you are authorizing the IRS to call the designee to answer any questions relating to the information reported on your tax return.
 You are also authorizing the designee to: